 In Tennessee, Medicaid is called TennCare.
 TennCare CHOICES is the program that pays for long-term care in a nursing facility, assisted living facility, or at home.

 Before choosing a TennCare plan, think about desired doctor, hospital, and pharmacy, as well as other necessary medical services.
 Check with each MCO to learn which services are provided–for example, eye and dental care, geriatric assessment.
 Check with all health-care providers to learn which MCO plans they accept.
-Choose the MCO that offers the greatest number of needed services and the doctor, hospital, and pharmacy you prefer.
+Choose the MCO that offers the greatest number of needed services and the preferred doctor, hospital, and pharmacy.

 TennCare MCOs must provide transportation for plan members who do not have transportation to medical services.
-Call your MCO to get instructions about arrangements, which must be made in advance, sometimes as many as five days.
-Even in an emergency, call your MCO for instructions about obtaining transportation.
+Call the MCO to get instructions about arrangements, which must be made in advance, sometimes as many as five days.
+Even in an emergency, call the MCO for instructions about obtaining transportation.

 TennCare provides pharmacy benefits to eligible enrollees.
-However, enrollees who also have Medicare receive pharmacy benefits through Medicare Part D. Enrollees should contact TennCare Connect with questions.
+However, enrollees who also have Medicare receive pharmacy benefits through Medicare Part D. Enrollees should contact TennCare Connect, www.tenncareconnect.tn.gov, with questions.

-If you or a family member have a problem with medical services under TennCare, report it to the MCO; if in a nursing home, begin with the administrator.
+If there is a problem with medical services under TennCare, report it to the MCO; if in a nursing home, begin with the administrator.
 If the problem is not resolved, call the TennCare Connect.
-If you need further assistance, other possible resources are the TennCare Advocacy Program and the TennCare Member Medical Appeals.
-Whenever you write or mail anything to TennCare, keep a copy and get proof of mailing from the post office or send it by certified mail, return receipt requested.
+If further assistance is needed, other possible resources are the TennCare Advocacy Program and the TennCare Member Medical Appeals.
+Whenever writing or mailing anything to TennCare, keep a copy and get proof of mailing from the post office or send it by certified mail, return receipt requested.
 You then have proof that the document was mailed and received.

 If you are helping a family member and do not know if he or she has TennCare, or, if so, which plan, call TennCare Connect for assistance.